hove-io/navitia/documentation/slate/source/includes/interface.md

 <aside class="success">
-    The results are paginated to avoid crashing your parser.
+    The results are paginated to avoid too big response size.
 The parameters to get the next or previous page are within the `links` section of the result.
 </aside>

 Every Navitia response contains a paging object